stardog-union/stardog-blog/content/posts/stardog4-gremlin-meets-semantics.md

 which computes an statement identifier for any RDF quad in a Stardog database, extending this model to have a notion of virtual "quints".

-Reasoning in Property Graphs via TP3 is just a natural by-product of Stardog's amazing reasoning capabilities and our query optimizer, which also made it easier for us to implement.
+Reasoning in Property Graphs via TP3 is just a natural by-product of Stardog's reasoning capabilities and our query optimizer, which also made it easier for us to implement.
 Once we were able to represent property graph access with SPARQL queries, reasoning can be applied to those generated queries, letting our implementation interpret SPARQL